jimrthy/zmq-jni/README.md

 mvn install
 ```

+## Troubleshooting

+If cmake . fails with an error like "Could NOT find JNI (missing: JAVA_INCLUDE_PATH JAVA_INCLUDE_PATH2
+JAVA_AWN_INCLUDE_PATH)", the most likely culprit seems to be an issue with your JAVA_HOME environment
+variable.

 ## TODO

 * Build 32 and 64 bit libraries for Windows, Linux and Mac OS X. Currently I